apache/skywalking-go/docs/en/setup/gobuild.md

 ```

 1. `-toolexec` is the path to the Golang enhancement program.
-2. `-a` is the parameter to force rebuild all packages.
+2. `-a` is the parameter for rebuilding all packages forcibly.

 If you want to customize the configuration information for the current service, please add the following parameters,
 [read more please refer the settings override documentation](../advanced-features/settings-override.md)):